"Hey, can we have shorter, more engaging meetings?"

 Meetings of 15 minutes are enough and advance

-Szafranski suggests organizing pieces of the meeting in advance at a convenient time for each participant, in order to make the “live” part of the meeting more efficient.
+Szafranski suggests organizing pieces of the meeting in advance at a convenient time for each participant, in order to make the "live" part of the meeting more efficient.
 To do this, just record a short video to clarify the topic and the decisions that will be made during the session.
-“This grabs the attention of the guests”.
+"This attracts the attention of the guests."